 Rob Dobrucki, the Stronger Appellant

 The remaining appellant, Robert Dobrucki, a Dundas resident, is the stronger appellant in this case.
 He is better versed in this specialized area of municipal law, and analyses municipal boundaries as a passionate amateur.
-A non-practicing lawyer, Dobrucki works for a major labour union as a negotiator.
+A lawyer, Dobrucki works for a major labour union as a negotiator.
+He’s appealing in his personal capacity.

 Dobrucki is extremely knowledgeable on the OMB case law regarding political boundaries, and will argue a strong case.